 While we live on earth, He sits at the right hand of God, praying we trust completely in his plan and purpose.

 John 17- Prayer of Intercession

-This prayer gives us an intimate look at his mindset: He is going to the cross and prays fervently for us; the ones He loves.
+This prayer gives us an intimate look at his mindset: The Son of the Living God is going to the cross and prays fervently for us; the human beings He created, the ones He loves.

 I’m sure it strengthened the disciples, and I want to feel that same love, protection, comfort, and strength each day.
 This prayer is a beautiful reminder as we head into Holy Week and Easter!

 As we inch closer to Easter, Jesus’ final prayer is something I want to ponder.
 If you have time this week, reread the last great prayer of Jesus slowly, sentence by sentence.

 Here are some questions to ask ourselves:

 •What is my plan to KNOW Jesus better?